asleix/hvarma/README.md

 ## Parameter specification

 Parameters are defined in the args.txt file.
-- model_order: Number of lags "p" of the ARMA(p, p) model.
+- `model_order`: Number of lags "p" of the ARMA(p, p) model.
-- maxtau: Number of considered lags in the covariances.
-At most, it should be window_size/2.
+- `maxtau`: Number of considered lags in the covariances.
+The value should be at most `window_size/2`.
-- mu: Weight of the forward prediction error in coefficient estimation.
-Set to 0 or "sigma" to use vertical variance.
+- `mu`: Weight of the forward prediction error in coefficient estimation.
-- nu: Weight of the forward prediction error in coefficient estimation.
-Set to 0 or "sigma" to use horizontal variance.
+- `nu`: Weight of the backward prediction error in coefficient estimation.
-- nfir: Number of covariance lags considered in the correlation matrices during the coherence calculation.
+- `nfir`: Number of covariance lags considered in the correlation matrices during the coherence calculation.
 A relatively small number should suffice.
-- neg_freq: Starting point of the frequency interval.
+- `neg_freq`: Starting point of the frequency interval.
-- pos_freq: Ending point of the frequency interval
+- `pos_freq`: Ending point of the frequency interval
-- freq_points: Number of points within the frequency interval at which to compute the spectral ratio.
+- `freq_points`: Number of points within the frequency interval at which to compute the spectral ratio.
-- window_size: Number of data points for each time window.
+- `window_size`: Number of data points for each time window.
-- overlap: Number of overlapping points between two consecutive windows.
+- `overlap`: Number of overlapping points between two consecutive windows.
-- max_windows: Maximum number of windows.
+- `max_windows`: Maximum number of windows.
 Data beyond the max window will be ignored.
   If max_windows is higher than available data, max_windows will be ignored.
-- freq_conf: Confidence interval for the resonant frequency.
+- `freq_conf`: Confidence interval for the resonant frequency.
   The lower the number, higher the confidence.
 It is in the interval 0-100.
-- plot_conf: Confidence interval of the spectral ratio.
+- `plot_conf`: Confidence interval of the spectral ratio.
-- output_dir: Names will be [stationname]_p[arma_order]_win[number_of_windows].
+- `output_dir`: Names will be [stationname]_p[arma_order]_win[number_of_windows].
                If output_path is 'default', files will be stored in .../output